OCR-D/ocr-d.github.io/docs/guide.md

 ### Generic setup

-In this variant, you still need to install the `ocrd` Python package but since it's only used for its CLI (and as a depencency for Python-based OCR-D software), you can install it system-wide:
+In this variant, you still need to install the `ocrd` Python package.
+But since it's only used for its CLI (and as a depencency for Python-based OCR-D software), you can install it system-wide: